jonasjuffinger/TimeLapse/README.md

 You can stop by clicking the MENU button on the camera.

 The silent shutter option is functionless on cameras without silent shutter mode.

+## Known Issues ##

+If the app crashes the camera, please try the following camera settings.
+They were reported to work with the RX100 M4.
+ - The silent shutter needs to be disabled or unchecked in the app, on some cameras
+ - The app will not run if you are set or self time or continous shooting - Only Single shoot will work.